cbmr-data/cbmr-data.github.io/esrum/source/services/r.rst

 *****************

-The RStudio_ servers can be found at https://esrumweb01fl/rstudio/ and https://esrumweb02fl/rstudio/ where you log in with your UCPH credentials.
-Like for the HPC machines you must have followed the steps in the :ref:`s_applying_for_access` section be connected via the UCPH VPN (a wired connection at CBMR is *not* sufficient).
+The RStudio_ servers can be found at https://esrumweb01fl/rstudio/ and https://esrumweb02fl/rstudio/.
+You *must* have followed the steps in the :ref:`s_applying_for_access` section and you *must* be connected via the UCPH VPN in order to even open these URLs.

+If you have not been granted access, or if you are not connected via the VPN, then you will likely see a browser error message like ``This site can't be reached``.
 See :ref:`p_usage_connecting` for more information.

-For your username you should use the short form:
+To login, use the short form of your UPCH username (i.e. ``abc123``):

 .. image:: images/rstudio_login.png
    :align: center